tazjin/recovery/README.md

 It is important to separate the private keys from the passphrases because until then the passphrases are essentially useless.
 Need more deposit boxes!

+***USB memory***:
+The USB memory **must** contain a file with the filenames and SHA-512 digests of all files contained on it.
+This file **must** be signed with my key.

 ## Implementation status
 Just this document and the repository at [Github](https://github.com/tazjin/recovery/)

 ## Known problems & Open questions

 * This makes me theoretically vulnerable to identity takeovers by somebody who can access my deposit boxes.
 How do I add a safety factor outside of those?
 How many levels deep can it go?
+* Is it possible to make the boxes tamper-proof, i.e. have it be obvious that somebody opened them and looked at the content?
+Is read-once USB memory a thing?
+How do you make sure there is enough redundancy for a person not to go and tamper with all your copies just to make you lose access?
 * Can there be a reliable secret known to me with not much explanation (and assuming the explanation is public) even after a memory loss event?

 ## Future paranoia options